zopefoundation/grok/doc/reference/components.rst

     :func:`grok.permissions(permissions)`

         Required.
 Declare the permissions granted to this role.
+These can refer by permission class or by name.

     :func:`grok.title(title)`